cloudify-cosmo/docs.getcloudify.org/content/kubernetes/overview.md

 weight: 200

 ---
 ## Summary

-Kubernetes is a container orchestrator.
-Cloudify is a general orchestrator.
+Kubernetes is a container orchestrator whereas Cloudify is a general orchestrator.
 Kubernetes uses control loops to maintain resource states.
 Conversely, Cloudify uses event driven workflows to achieve desired states.
 Cloudify integrates with Kubernetes to orchestrate multi-tier application architectures that include containerized and non-containerized workloads.

 ## Integration Points